sciZer0/7/v/README.md

 **To be continued a bit below...**
 <p>&nbsp</p>

-<h1 align="center">Hypotheses, Ideas</h1>
+<h1 align="center">Idea/Hypothesis</h1>

 # About Technologies

 On the table, there already are good blockchain technologies to use.

-Hypothesis/Idea
+Idea/Hypothesis

-The hypothesis/idea is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.
+The idea/hypothesis is that we might take some existing blockchain technologies — some of the most advanced blockchain technologies — and combine them.

 For example, we might take core code of the Solana blockchain as our codebase and combine it with code of some dApps on the Solana blockchain — of course, modifying this all a bit.